iCliniq Logo

 What Is Sertraline?

-Additionally, it may decrease fear, unwanted thoughts, anxiety, and the number of panic attacks.
-It works by restoring the balance of a certain natural substance called serotonin in the brain.
+Furthermore, it can reduce fear, unwanted thoughts, anxiety, and the frequency of panic attacks by restoring the brain's natural balance of serotonin.

 There are different types of antidepressants available.
 Selective serotonin reuptake inhibitors (SSRIs) are one class of antidepressants.
-They are effective and most commonly prescribed antidepressants during pregnancy.
+They are practical and the most commonly prescribed antidepressants during pregnancy.

 Some examples are,